adbhutrai/linuxCommands/minishift.md

 # https://github.com/minishift/minishift/releases/latest and extracting in the C:\minishift directory.
 # Then add this folder to PATH environment variable.
 Then use following command to set up VirtualBox as default driver
 minishift config set vm-driver virtualbox
-# Then run following command to rn minishift
+# Then run following command to run minishift
 minishift start

 # Sometimes it might not run so you have to use following command and then re-run 'minishift start' again